-What is Duress?
+What is duress?

-What characteristics of the defendant shall be considered?
+What characteristics of the defendant are considered?

 How immediate was the threat?

-The threat must have been sufficiently compelling to destroy a person’s will.
-The lack of immediacy will not automatically ban the defence of duress, the surrounding circumstances will play a big part in whether the immediacy of the threat should allow or not the defence of duress.
+The threat must have been sufficiently great and compelling as to overbear the ordinary powers of human resistance.
+A lack of immediacy will not automatically ban the defence of duress because the surrounding circumstances will play a big part in whether the immediacy of the threat should allow the defence of duress.
+Note that a threat of a ransom demand is insufficient to succeed with the defence of duress.

-Opportunity to seek police protection?
+Was there opportunity to seek police protection?

-Will Duress by threat be a defence where you voluntarily expose yourself to threats?
+What if you voluntarily expose yourself to threats?

-The defence of Duress by threat is unavailable if the person seeing to rely on the defence voluntarily joins a criminal gang, or associates with individuals know for violence and criminal activities, with the chance that they may pressure you into committing a crime.
+The defence of duress by threat is unavailable if the defendant voluntarily joined a criminal gang, or associates with individuals known for violence and criminal activities, with the risk they may pressure them into committing a crime.